 Domestic violence, sometimes called family violence, is against the law.
 You have the right to feel safe at home and you should never have to see or experience it.
 It is okay to complain and to talk to someone.

-Domestic violence is when someone close to you threatens you or does something to harm you or someone else in your family.
+Domestic violence, sometimes called family violence, is when someone close to you threatens you or does something to harm you.
+Domestic violence is not just physical violence.

 - physical assault: punching, hitting, kicking, pushing, slapping, choking, or using weapons;